-As an eCommerce email marketer, I’ve always been curious to know how successful retailers conquer their biggest fear—shopping cart abandonment.
-Being one of the most popular eCommerce platforms on the planet, with almost 31% market share, I analyzed several successful Shopify stores and comprehended the different ways they adopted to deal with cart abandonment.
+As an eCommerce email marketer, I’ve always been curious to know how successful retailers conquer their biggest fear—abandoned carts with the abandoned cart email strategies.
+Being one of the most popular eCommerce platforms on the planet, with almost 31% market share, I analyzed several successful Shopify stores.
+I comprehended the different ways they adopted to deal with cart abandonment.

 And the best possible way is to send out those Shopify Abandoned cart emails using specific abandoned cart email strategies.
 The magic doesn’t happen over a day, you need to set up certain end goals to get back those lost Shopify customers and attract them with valuable content and emails that they want!